 the scales that tipped toward injustice.

-Instep of power, unshadowed will, considered love,
+The instep of power, unshadowed will, considered love,

 projects that ripen in the midday sun,

-course of fate with a young hand
+the course of fate with a young hand

 slapping the shoulder;

 in the land that was scattered, that can't resist,